ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 To analyze such differences, EQUALS will develop a global energy model that assesses how well low-carbon electricity sources match regional energy demand.
 It will also account for environmental constraints, material needs, and the physical space required for infrastructure.

-The project is grounded in an interdisciplinary approach, combining:

-- **Energy systems modeling**, to assess generation, storage, and flexibility;
-- **Climate science**, to factor in demand and supply variability;
-- **Energy–material system analyses**, to evaluate feasibility and resource use;
-- **Geography and social sciences**, to account for local and regulatory constraints.

 By openly sharing its methods and results, EQUALS aims to support more informed, inclusive, and sustainable energy decisions.

 **Overall, EQUALS seeks to:**